Dummiesman/ReVoltBlenderAddon/README.md

 - Texture animations are currently not supported
 - Mirror flag is set by the "Screen Space Refraction" checkbox in material properties

+**The W exporter also functions as an alternative to WorldCut!** Just select the "Split Meshes" option upon exporting.

 ## README: WORKING WITH NCP
 The way collision is setup has changed.
 - Select your collision object, open the search menu, and locate "Setup NCP Object"